synyx/imagescaler/README.md

 The imagescaler is a program that uses Go's native image processing capabilities to scale down images in an object storage (currently min.io) system.

 ## Motivation
 Traditionally image processing is done from within a given program using native bindings to the overly popular ImageMagick (or similar programs).
-This has several drawbacks:
+This has drawbacks:

 * Operational complexity: The host or container needs to provide a recent version of the image processing tool.
 The lifecycle of the tool needs to managed, too.

 * Synchronous calls of potentially expensive operations.

+* ...

 ## Flow